navapbc/tf-ecs-example/docs/demo.md

 https://aws.amazon.com/blogs/compute/how-to-automate-container-instance-draining-in-amazon-ecs/

 We've provided an alternative pattern.
-When you want to update your EC2 AMI, you edit the image_id in the launch configuration terraform in [templates/vpc/main.tf](../templates/vpc/main.tf).
+When you want to update your EC2 AMI, you edit the ami_id in: [templates/vpc/variables.tf](../templates/vpc/variables.tf).
 Once you deploy that, AWS does not actually update running instances.
 An orchestration must occur. ecs-utils provides that orchestration with the **rolling-replace** script.
 Try it:

 ```
 rolling-replace --cluster-name ecs-example-vpc-cluster-a --region us-east-1